Jeevanandh007/Network-CA1/README.md

-# Network-CA1
-Automated Container deployment and Administration
-The objective of this assessment is to evaluate your understanding and practical application of deploying Docker containers using Ansible.
+Objective
+The objective of this project is to develop an Ansible playbook capable of automatically connecting to a target machine from a control machine and deploying required applications while running a static web page.
+This report provides details on utilizing the Windows Subsystem for Linux (WSL) as the control machine and Oracle VirtualBox with Ubuntu as the target system to deploy the Ansible playbook.
+The playbook will execute tasks to create a Docker container with an Apache server running a static webpage from a specified subnet.